Unraveling Open Quantum Dynamics with Time-Dependent Variational Monte Carlo

 \acknowledgments We thank T. Comparin for discussing with us the idea that fostered this work.
 We acknowledge stimulating discussions with T. Roscilde and G. Carleo.
 We acknowledge the early contributions of L. D'Onofrio and S. Lonardoni, developed in the framework of their theses.
 We acknowledge funding from Italian Ministry of Research and Next Generation EU via the PRIN 2022 Project CONTRABASS (Contract No. 2022KB2JJM).
 We acknowledge the CINECA awards IsCb5-PSIOQUAS and IsCc7-SDOQS under the ISCRA initiative, for the availability of high-performance computing resources and support.
 We acknowledge computational resources provided by INDACO Platform, which is a project of high performance computing at Università degli Studi di Milano.
-Christian Apostoli and Jacopo D'Alberto contributed equally to this work.

 \onecolumngrid

 \twocolumngrid